 Athletic trainers are health care professionals with knowledge of emergency care, preventative measures, medical diagnosis, therapy, and rehabilitation for athletic injuries and conditions.
 Certified athletic trainers can be found in secondary schools, intercollegiate athletics, professional athletics, sports medicine clinics, the military, the movie industry, professional dance settings, industrial and commercial settings, hospitals, and health clubs.

 The athletic training program (ATP) at Defiance College is in the process of transitioning to an exciting new entry-level master’s degree.
-The degree will be an innovative 3+2 program where students earn a bachelor’s degree in exercise science in three years and a master’s degree in athletic training in the remaining two years.
+The degree will be an innovative 3+2 program where students earn a bachelor’s degree in exercise science and a master’s degree in athletic training in five years.
 This means students in the ATP 3+2 will graduate with a master’s degree of athletic training in less time with less cost.
 The ATP is designed to prepare graduate students, both academically and clinically, for entry into the profession of athletic training.
 Theory and practical applications of the athletic training principles are distributed through the student’s undergraduate and graduate career.

 The athletic training program consists of several clinical rotations.
 Some of the rotations are completed at off-campus athletic training settings such as the Mercy Defiance Clinic.
-In order to fulfill the requirements of these rotations (which are completed throughout the three-year professional athletic training sequence), a student in the ATP must have access to transportation.
-All clinical assignments are determined on an individual basis by the program director and the clinical education coordinator upon consultation with the athletic training staff.
-The athletic training student is directly assigned to an approved clinical preceptor on campus.
+In order to fulfill the requirements of these rotations (which are completed throughout the two-year professional athletic training sequence), a student in the ATP must have access to transportation.
+All clinical assignments are determined on an individual basis by the program director and the clinical education coordinator.
+The athletic training student is directly assigned to a preceptor at both on and off campus.
 This preceptor will supervise and guide the progression of the student.

 Admission into the Athletic Training Program